SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 In this chapter we will guide you over the building of a simple but not trivial application to manage films as shown in Figure *@FullApp@*.
-We will show many aspects of Spec20 that we will revisit in depth in the rest of this book: application, presenter, separation between domain and model, layout, transmission to connect widget and styles.
+We will show many aspects of Spec20 that we will revisit in depth in the rest of this book: application, presenter, separation between domain and model, layout, transmission to connect widgets, and styles.

 ![Film App: reusing the same component to edit and browsing a film.](figures/FullApp.png width=90&label=FullApp)

 ### Application

 Spec20 introduces the concept of an application.
 An _application_ is a small object responsible to keep the state of your application.
-It manages for example, the multiple windows that can compose your application, its back-end, and can hold properties shared by the application.
+It manages, for example, the multiple windows that can compose your application, its back-end (Morphic or Gtk), and can hold properties shared by the application.

 We start to define an application as follows: